FastMLC/fMLC/README.md

 [Download](http://www.westerdijkinstitute.nl/Download/LargeDatasetOf350KITSSequences.zip) a large demo dataset (circa 350K IT sequences).

-When installing and running fMLC together with DiVE, a .json file containing the 3D coordinates and metadata of the original data will reside in the 'DiVE/data' folder.
-This file can be used for visualization by external applications as well.
+## Results

+The clustering and visualization results of the two datasets can be found at https://github.com/FastMLC/fMLC/tree/master/data.

 ## Contact person